nodejs/is-my-node-vulnerable/README.md

 isNodeVulnerable('19.0.0') // true
 ```

-Optionally you can define the platform with the argument `platform` to limit the scope.
-The available platforms are [the same values](https://nodejs.org/api/os.html#osplatform) available in for `os.platform()`.
+Optionally, you can define the platform with the argument `platform` to limit the scope.
+The available platforms are [the same values](https://nodejs.org/api/os.html#osplatform) available in `os.platform()`.

 ```js
 const { isNodeVulnerable } = require('is-my-node-vulnerable')